the-best-flash/CSharpMiner/README.md

 You can run this on .NET or <a href="http://www.mono-project.com/Main_Page">Mono</a>.
 Mono can run binaries compiled for .NET, but it is recommended that you use a binary compiled for Mono.

+If you wish to donate you can donate to the following addresses:

+    1DguxkZenDbFY2xMSrYuJBiuYteH6vQTCu (BTC)
+    LX68osgfBkDk3r3tS7hYi8u2cVU2omZc2f (LTC)
+    DAF4pCnyiMVrkAGkmnxk4fzKS2mNjsDpD4 (DOGE)

 I will be adding precompiled binaries when things are a bit more stable, but if you want to compile it yourself you can use the steps below.

-If you wish to donate you can donate to the following addresses:

-    blar (BTC)
-    blar (LTC)
-    blar (DOGE)

 To compile for .NET, use <a href="http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx">Visual Studio Express 2013 for Desktop</a> on Windows: